Most people don’t care about flexibility. They are more worried about crafting a perfect butt or shredded abs.

 Let’s face it.
 Even though you aren’t doing backflips or pumping up your biceps, flexibility training can be challenging and fun.

-You feel better about yourself during the day, you have greater confidence in hold a posture in many positions, and your body gets a chance to recover properly from the normal routine.
+You feel better about yourself during the day, you have greater confidence when you can hold a posture in many positions, and your body gets a chance to recover properly from the normal routine.

 Interesting Things to Note